 About the data

 The project generated seven related datasets that include field observations and hydrodynamic model outputs.
 The dataset description outlines field data collection types, methods, and locations, and provides information about model outputs.
+Individual datasets are available at the links below, or may be requested as a single package by following the blue data request button to the top right.

 - Single beam echosounder data for Coos Bay bathymetry.